davidbrough1/scipy2016_abstract/submission.md

 It takes roughly two decades to bring a new material from the lab into production.
-This time consuming process has historically required expensive experiments to explore the entire parameter space associated with the material structure description that includes salient information on spatial arrangements and interactions at multiple different length scales.
+This time consuming process has historically required expensive experiments to explore the entire parameter space associated with the material structure (which includes information on spatial arrangements and interactions at multiple different length scales).

 Over the last few decades, mutltiscale physics models have been employed to guide experiments and reduce the experimental cost.
 These